-From the Shariah point of view, the problem with the conventional FX Swap structure arises when the parties involved want to exchange currency sometime in the future but fix a rate today when the contract is concluded.
-This contravenes the basic Shariah rules governing the exchange of currency (bay' al-sarf).
-In bay' al-sarf, it is a requirement for an exchange which involves two different currencies to be transacted on a spot basis.
-Hence it is prohibited to enter a forward currency contract whereby the execution of a deferred contract in which the concurrent possession of both the counter values by both parties does not take place.
-This rule applies in the case of FX Swap since the contract of exchanging two foreign currencies is done on a forward
+From the Shariah viewpoint, the problem with the conventional FX Swap structure arises when the parties involved want to exchange currency sometime in future but already fixing a rate which is fixed today while the contract is sealed today.
+This contravenes to the basic Shariah rules governing the exchange of currency (bay' al-sarf).
+In bay' al-sarf, it is a requrement for an exchange which involves two different currencies to be transacted on spot basis8.
+Hence it is prohibited to enter into forward currency contracts whereby the execution of a deferred contract in which the concurrent possession of both the countervalues by both parties does not take place.
+This rules applies in the case of FX swap since the contract of exchanging two foreign currencies differ, you may sell them as you wish provided it is hand to hand.

-&lt;sup>8 There are many hadith which govern the rules regarding the exchange of currencies.
-The best known hadith is the one reported on the authority of 'Ubaydah Ibn al-Samit, to the effect that the Prophet (peace be upon him) said: "Gold for gold, silver for silver - until he said - equal for equal, like for like, hand to hand, if the kinds of assets differ, you may sell them as you wish provided it is hand to hand.
 (Reported by Muslim in his Sahih).
 Here the reference made to gold and silver are analogous to paper and coin money as a medium of exchange in today's world.
-The currency of each country is considered as being of a kind that is different from that of other countries as they are 'constructive money' according to the decision of the International Islamic Figh Academy.
-Refer to AAOIFI (2008).
+The currency of each country is considered as being of a kind that is different from that of other countries as they are 'constructive money' according to the decision of the International Islamic Figh Academy, Refer to AAOIFI (2008).

-basis where the contract is concluded today but the exchanges actually happen in the future (on the date of maturity).
+8 There are many hadith which govern the rules regarding the exchange of currencies.
+The best known hadith is the one reported on the authority of 'Ubaydah Ibn al-Samit, to the effect that the Prophet (peace be upon him) said: "Gold for gold, silver for silver - until he said - equal for equal, like for like, hand to hand, if the kinds of assets is done on forward basis where the contract is sealed today but exchanges actually happen in future (on the date of maturity).

-Consequently, an Islamic FX Swap is structured based on Shariah principles and contracts to achieve the same objectives of its conventional counterpart which is to hedge against currency rate fluctuation risks.
-For the Islamic FX Swap, there are two structures commonly offered in the market.
-One structure is based on the contract bay'al-tawarruq and the other adopts the concept of wa'ad (promise/undertaking).
+Consequently, Islamic FX Swap is structured based on Shariah principles and contracts to achieve the same objectives of its conventional counterpart which is to hedge against currency rate fluctuation risks.
+For the Islamic FX Swap, there are two structures are commonly offered in the market.
+One structure is based on the contract bay' al-tawarruq9 and the other adopt the concept of wa'ad (promise/undertaking).

 a.
-Islamic FX Swap based on Tawarruq Structure
+Islamic FX Swap based on Tawarrug Structure

-For the structure that is based on tawarruq, usually, it is structured with the application of two sets of tawarruq (at the beginning) to enable the same effect as FX Swap to be achieved.
+For the structure that is based on tawarrug, usually, it is structured with the application of two sets of tawarruq (at the beginning) to enable the same effect as FX Swap to be achieved.
 As an illustration, say an investor has USD14.5 million.
-He wants to invest in the currency Euro ( $\in$ ) but does not want to be exposed to fluctuation in the currency market.
-This FX Swap product aims to protect the investor from currency rate fluctuation risks.
-Supposing in the example above, today's rate (spot rate) USD/ $\in$ is USD1.45 amounts to $\in$ 1.
+He wants to invest in the currency Euro (€) but does not want to be exposed to fluctuation in the currency market.
+This product FX Swap aims to protect the investor from currency rate fluctuation risks.
+Supposing in the example above, today's rate (spot rate) USD/€ is USD1.45 amounts to €1.